dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  A lot of the best ideas seem silly or bad initially—you want an idea at the intersection of “seems like bad idea” and “is good idea”.
+  When I admire the wonders of a sunset or the beauty of the moon, my soul expands in the worship of the creator.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1004 days)
+## 🌟 Experiences (1005 days)

 ### 🧮 Programming languages